hanana1253/TIL/README.md

 # TIL
 Today I learned..

-# Description
+## Description
-Logs of what Hangyul learned and some silly comments
+Logs of what Hanana learned in class

 ## Installation

 You don't need to install anything.
-Just open and read..
+Just open and read.

 <!-- ## Sample code